Guide written by:

 Electric blankets can come with various optional features which will increase both the user comfort and cost of your blanket:

 - An automatic switch-off which is either set by the manufacturer or controlled via a timer.
-This added safety feature also helps to limit energy consumption.
+This added safety feature also helps to limit energy consumption and stops you having the blanket heated all-night.

-- Zone-specific temperature regulation.
-For example, you can set a different temperature for around your feet or an individual temperature for each sleeper if you are using a two-person electric blanket.
+- Zone-specific temperature control.
+For example, you can set a different temperature to warm your feet or an individual temperature for each sleeper if you are using a two-person electric blanket.

 - A quick heat-up mode (or turbo mode) for ultra fast heating.

-- A pre-warming setting to ensure the blanket is warm when you go to bed.
+- A pre-heat setting to ensure the blanket is warm when you go to bed.

 - A light-up display that will allow you to see the controls clearly, even in the dark.